 Open a list of all files in a solution, and optionally include all open files and windows.
 Shrink the list with path filters, multiple match strings, and negative filters.
 Click a column heading to sort.
 Shift+Click and Ctrl+Click to open multiple files.

 Glance to know your current context, and that of the current symbol.

 Glance at the VA Navigation Bar to determine your current scope, to a degree more detailed than that of the IDE navigation bar.
 Visual Assist is specific to the class, method, and language construct.
 For language constructs such for(), if() and while(), the right portion of the VA Navigation Bar includes the condition of the statement.

 Create named bookmarks and manage tasks.

 Hashtags in comments act as named bookmarks that are shared, move with code, and can be accessed in all solutions.
 VA Hashtags can also define tasks for all developers of a solution.
 (No configuration required.)
-Navigate to hashtag references using a tool window or the GoTo Related (Shift+Alt+G) command.
+Navigate to hashtag references using a tool window, GoTo Implementation (Alt+G), or GoTo Related (Shift+Alt+G).